orochi-network/smart-contracts/README.md

 ```

-4. After all docker container successfully created, wait 10 seconds then go below link to check the result or can check it via docker logs.
+4. After all docker container successfully created, wait 10 seconds then go below link to check the result or check it via docker logs.

 ```
 http://localhost:8888/result.json